gardncl/elements-of-programming-interviews/README.md

 This repository contains solutions, tests, and descriptions of the problems from [Elements Of Programming Interviews] by Adnan Aziz, Tsung-Hsien Lee, and Amit Prakash.

-It contains two branches:
+It contains three branches:
-1. [master] - Contains stubbed methods for all problems, descriptions of them, and test cases.
-2. [solutions] - Has everything in master in addition to my own solutions
+1. [master] - Stable release that only contains correct tests and completed work
+2. [develop] - Contains all incremental updates working towards a release
+3. [solutions] - My personal branch where I solve the problems

 Suggested usage:
 * Purchase [Elements of Programming Interviews]